krzysu/safe-app-idle/README.md

 - show different buttons only for possible actions
 - new screen with input to define balance to be deposited
 - idle svg logo for manifest
+- refactor state data structure for easier use